datahub-project/datahub/docs/quick-ingestion-guides/powerbi/configuration.md

 ---
 # Configuring Your PowerBI Connector to DataHub

-Now that you have created a DataHub-specific user with the relevant roles in PowerBI in [the prior step](setup.md), it's now time to set up a connection via the DataHub UI.
+Now that you have created a DataHub-specific Azure AD app with the relevant access in [the prior step](setup.md), it's now time to set up a connection via the DataHub UI.

 ## Configure Secrets